Monarch of Jerusalem

-Kings of Jerusalem (1099–1291)
+Monarchs of Jerusalem (1099–1291)

 The Kingdom of Jerusalem had its origins in the First Crusade, when proposals to govern the city as an ecclesiastical state were rejected.
 In 1099 Godfrey of Bouillon was elected as the first Latin ruler of Jerusalem and was inaugurated in the Church of the Nativity in Bethlehem.
 He took the title of prince and Advocatus Sancti Sepulchri, meaning Advocate of the Church of the Holy Sepulchre.
 This was probably in response to the opinion that only Christ could wear a crown in Jerusalem.
 Advocatus was a title with which Godfrey was already familiar as the term was much used in the lands where the Crusaders originated; it referred to a layman who protected and administered Church estates.
 The following year, Godfrey died.
 His brother Baldwin I was the first to use the title of king and the first to be crowned king in the Church of the Holy Sepulchre in Jerusalem itself.

 The kingship of Jerusalem was partially elective and partially hereditary.
 During the height of the kingdom in the mid-12th century there was a royal family and a relatively clear line of succession.
 Nevertheless, the king was elected, or at least recognized, by the Haute Cour.
 Here the king was considered a primus inter pares (first among equals), and in his absence his duties were performed by his seneschal.

 The purpose-built royal palace used from the 1160s onwards was located south of Jerusalem's citadel.
 The Kingdom of Jerusalem introduced French feudal structures to the Levant.
 The king personally held several fiefs incorporated into the royal domain, that varied from king to king.
 He was also responsible for leading the kingdom into battle, although this duty could be passed to a constable.